Skip to main content

 • 100.64.0.0/10

-Taking these factors into account, we suggest using a reasonable CIDR range in the carrier grade NAT space (CGNAT).
-CGNAT encompasses 100.64.0.0/10, i.e. IP addresses from 100.64.0.0 to 100.127.255.255.
+Taking these factors into account, we suggest using a reasonably-sized CIDR range within the carrier grade NAT space (CGNAT).
+CGNAT encompasses 100.64.0.0/10 (i.e. IP addresses from 100.64.0.0 to 100.127.255.255) and its use is uncommon on residential routers and cloud networks.